 - The owner/tenant knew the trespasser was on the premises and faced danger, or

-- The trespasser was a child and faced danger from an artificial condition on the property
+- The trespasser was a child and faced danger from an artificial condition on the property12

 5.1.
 The owner/tenant deliberately hurt the trespasser

-Owners and occupiers of a property are not allowed to willfully harm trespassers just because they are trespassing.
-If they do, they could be liable for their injuries.
-Instead, the owner should request that the trespasser leave and call the police if they refuse.
+In general, owners and occupiers of a property are not allowed to willfully harm trespassers just because they are trespassing.
+If they do, they could be liable for their injuries.13 Instead, the owner should request that the trespasser leave and call the police if they refuse.
 But there is one situation where occupants can legally hurt trespassers:

-If the trespasser is intruding into an occupied home or automobile, the "Castile Doctrine" permits the occupant to use deadly force in response as long as the trespasser is committing a felony (such as the Nevada crime of home invasion).
-Learn more about Nevada self-defense laws.
+If the trespasser is intruding into an occupied home or automobile, the "Castle Doctrine" permits the occupant to use deadly force in response as long as the trespasser is committing a felony (such as the Nevada crime of home invasion).
+Learn more about Nevada self-defense laws.14

 5.2.
 The owner/tenant knew the trespasser was on the premises and faced danger